 What is Reuse?

-The U.S. Environmental Protection Agency’s (EPA) Definition of Reuse: The recovery or reapplication of a package, used product, or material in a manner that retains its original form or identity Reuse is one of the three “R’s” of Solid Waste Reduction (Reduce, Reuse and Recycle).
-Reuse of materials is a key strategy in meeting the Aloha+ Challenge Waste Target.
+The U.S. Environmental Protection Agency’s (EPA) defines reuse as the recovery or reapplication of a package, used product, or material in a manner that retains its original form or identity.
+Reuse is one of the three “R’s” of Solid Waste Reduction (Reduce, Reuse and Recycle).
+Reuse of materials is a key action in meeting the Aloha+ Challenge Solid Waste Reduction goal.

-EPA says that the most effective way to reduce waste is to not create it in the first place.
-Making a new product requires a lot of materials and energy: raw materials must be extracted from the earth, and the product must be fabricated and then transported to wherever it will be sold.
-As a result, reduction and reuse are the most effective ways you can save natural resources, protect the environment, and save money.
+The EPA indicated that the most effective way to reduce waste is to not create it in the first place.
+Making new products requires materials and energy - raw materials must be extracted from the earth, the product must be fabricated, then transported to its selling location.
+Therefore, reduction and reuse are the most effective ways to preserve natural resources, protect the environment, and save money.

-On the island of Oahu, another success story is Re-use Hawaii, a non-profit organization working to reduce waste through building material reuse and recycling.
-More than one third of Oahu’s waste is construction and demolition debris.
+On the island of Oʻahu, another success story is Re-use Hawaiʻi, a non-profit organization working to reduce waste through building material reuse and recycling.
+More than one third of Oʻahu’s waste is construction and demolition debris.
 Salvaging material for reuse saves resources and energy, creates jobs, and provides a locally produced resource.
-Re-use Hawai‘i has diverted over 7,000,000 pounds of waste from disposal and created 29 jobs.
-Learn more at http://www.reusehawaii.org/home.php
+Re-use Hawai‘i has diverted over 7,000,000 pounds of waste from disposal and created 29 jobs (Source: Reuse Hawaiʻi).

 Learn More and Make a Difference

 - Hawai‘i County